TT Aquilae

 TT Aquilae (TT Aql) is a Classical Cepheid (δ Cep) variable star in the constellation Aquila.

 The visual apparent magnitude of TT Aql ranges from 6.52 to 7.65 over 13.7546 days.
 The light curve is asymmetric, with the rise from minimum to maximum brightness only taking half the time of the fall from maximum to minimum.

+The announcement that the star's brightness varies was made in 1907 by Annie Jump Cannon.
+It had been observed on 506 photographs taken from May 22, 1888 through November 9, 1906, from which a period of 13.75 days had been derived.